Singapore clears LSE deal for Refinitiv after FX pledge - News Break

 Singapore clears LSE deal for Refinitiv after FX pledge

-Singapore's competition authority has approved the London Stock Exchange Group's (LSEG.L) $27 billion acquisition of data and analytics company Refinitiv provided the bourse continues to offer certain foreign exchange benchmarks to rivals.
+HONG KONG (Reuters) - Singapore’s competition authority has approved the London Stock Exchange Group’s $27 billion acquisition of data and analytics company Refinitiv provided the bourse continues to offer certain foreign exchange benchmarks to rivals.

 The Competition and Consumer Commission of Singapore (CCCS)gave the conditional approval after examining whether the deal, which transforms the 300 year old bourse into a one-stop shop for data, trading and analytics, threatened competition in the currency market.